 Wentworth music will be at LWMS Thursday September 5th from 6-7pm in the LWMS bandroom!
 Attend if needed…thank you

 Staff is looking forward to the year, supporting the traditions, community and strengthening established relationships and creating new relationships with all of you.
 We look forward to the first day together as a school community and welcoming our students.

 We will have an exciting year ahead as we work towards the LWMS we all envision.
 Collectively, we have many years of experience and creative talents and the students of LWMS will be the benefactors of our energy and wisdom.
 We look forward to our year with optimism, confidence, and enthusiasm.
 Please- let us know how we can be supportive.

-Classes will be back in session on September 3rd , 2019 with an early dismissal at 11:15 am.
-Class lists will NOT BE POSTED PRIOR to September 3rd , 2019.
-For the first week, returning students will go to one of their last year CORE teacher. (lists will be posted on the window and a bulletin board) Grade six students and new students will meet in the gym.
+Classes will be back in session on September 3rd , 2019 with an early dismissal at 11:14 am.
+First week only class lists are posted.
+THESE ARE NOT CLASS LISTS FOR THE YEAR!
+For the first week, returning students will go to one of their last year CORE teacher.
+All grade six students will meet in the gym.
+All new students in grades 7 and 8 please go to the welcome table in the foyer.
 THE LISTS POSTED ARE NOT THEIR CLASS FOR THE YEAR -THEY ARE FOR THE FIRST WEEK ONLY!

 We are looking forward to the year ahead and feel grateful to be working with your child and family at Len Wood Middle School, Extreme Team 2019!